 Confucius Institute established by TJU

-Tianjin University has cooperated with three international universities to establish and administer three Confucius Institutes around the world, as described in the following outline:
+Tianjin University has cooperated with two international universities to establish and administer three Confucius Institutes around the world, as described in the following outline:

 1. Confucius Institute in Bratislava